 - A. When a student has been absent from school or a class 3 times during a given semester, the student's parent will be contacted via telephone or mail regarding the student's attendance.
-The classroom teacher or building administrator will initiate the 3-day notification process. - B. When a student has been absent from school/class 3 or more times during a semester, the teacher or the Administrative Assistant will inform the Building Principal of the student's status.
-The Building Principal will notify the student and parent of the excessive absences and initiate appropriate sanctions.
+The classroom teacher or building administrator will initiate the 3-day notification process. - B. When a student has been absent from school/class 3 or more times during a semester, the administrative assistant will inform the building principal of the student's status.
+The building principal will notify the student and parent of the excessive absences and initiate appropriate sanctions.